Bitcoin Resources

 Gradually, Then Suddenly

 By Parker Lewis.
-A series of essays on why Bitcoin will replace the dollar.
-Written in clear, accessible prose.
-One of the most compelling and well-reasoned cases for Bitcoin's long-term trajectory.
+A series of essays arguing Bitcoin will replace the dollar.
+Each essay builds on the last, and Lewis writes in clear, accessible prose throughout.

 Must-Read